Lecturer in Social Policy and Social Care

 Tobin, M. (2020) 'How to spruce up your Moodle: a practical guide to Moodle tiles format'.
 Waterford Institute of Technology Community of Practice Series.

 Michael Tobin has been teaching in the School of Humanities, at Waterford Institute of Technology, since 2010.
-Outlined below is the courses on which Michael currently/previously worked on, and the complete list of modules currently/previously delivered.
+Outlined below are the courses on which Michael currently/previously worked on, and the complete list of modules currently/previously delivered.

 External Examiner - Munster Technological University (Cork) 2018 - present